aureooms-ulb-2010-2015/2014-2015-infof504-presentation/README.md

     1. Let *x* be one of the candidates and decide whether it is dominated by one of the minima elements in *M* using predicate *<*.
     2. If so, discard *x*.
-    3. Otherwise, scan the candidates for a minimum.
+    3. Otherwise, scan the candidates for a minimum according to *<*.
 If at this point the candidate set is not empty, at least one of its elements must be a minimum.
 We scan the candidate list to find this element.
       1. For each other candidate *y* than *x*: